Autodesk-Forge/forge-tutorial-postman/ModelDerivative_04/instructions/task-4.md

     **Note:**

     SVF and SVF2 require different settings for the `api` and `env` parameters at initialization.
-    See the following table for the values to use:
+    See the following table for the values to use for this tutorial:

     | Parameter       | SVF                   | SVF2                   |